Puerto Rico's governor to resign Aug. 2 in face of protests

 An announcement was first expected at 5 p.m., then finally came less than a half-hour before midnight.

-"Despite expecting to service the term that the people democratically elected me to, today I feel that continuining in this position represents a threat to the success we have achieved," Rosselló said.
+"Despite expecting to service the term that the people democratically elected me to, today I feel that continuing in this position represents a threat to the success we have achieved," Rosselló said.

-Puerto Rico Rep. Gabriel Rodríguez, a member of Rosselló's pro-statehood party, said legislators had initially agreed to set aside the impeachment process and give the governor until 5 p.m. to announce that he was going to resign.
+Puerto Rico Rep. Gabriel Rodríguez, a member of Rosselló's pro-statehood party, told The Associated Press that legislators had initially agreed to set aside the impeachment process and give the governor until 5 p.m. to announce that he was going to resign.
 The president of Puerto Rico's House of Representatives issued the embattled governor an ultimatum: Either take the best decision for a U.S. territory demanding his resignation or face an impeachment process.

 At one point, dozens of officers in full riot gear marched out of the governor's mansion toward protesters.